Santa Barbara Museum of Natural History: Founding

-Following Coggeshall, Dr. Vertress L. VanderHoof, a research geologist from the University of California, Berkeley, was hired as director.
-In 1965, Dr. Frederick H. Pough became director; he was a vulcanologist and mineralogist from the American Museum of Natural History.
-In between the tenure of these last two directors, interim directors were recruited from staff and an outsider who lasted only a short time.
-In 1972, the museum hired Dr. Dennis Power, an evolutionary biologist specializing in birds on islands.
+Coggeshall was succeeded as director upon his death in 1958 by Dr. Vertress L. VanderHoof, a research geologist from the University of California, Berkeley who served in the role until 1963.
+Nora Morres served as interim director (as she had temporarily done following Coggeshall's death) until the naming of Dr. Frederick H. Pough director in 1965.
+Pough was a vulcanologist and mineralogist from the American Museum of Natural History.
+In 1972, following further interim directors, the museum hired Dr. Dennis Power, an evolutionary biologist specializing in the biogeography of island birds.
 Power was a native Californian who at the time was an Associate Curator at the Royal Ontario Museum in Toronto.
-He stayed until 1994 when he was recruited to be the executive director of the Oakland Museum of California, 22 years being the longest tenure of any of the museum's leaders.
-From the 1960s through the 1990s, the museum had a large role in the field of environmental action.
-Museum scientists helped establish the whale stranding network and participated in the California Condor Project.
-Museum staff also undertook contracted biological and anthropological surveys, among the most significant being the initial studies for the National Park Service that eventually led to the creation of Channel Islands National Park.
+He would become the longest serving director, serving 22 years until 1994 when he left to become executive director of the Oakland Museum of California.